thomsmits/markdown-tools/data/01_example/01_formatting.md

 ## Mathematical Typesetting

-Latex formula can be directly embedded (requires [MathJax](http://www.mathjax.org/) to be included into the project)
+Latex formula can be directly embedded (requires [MathJax](http://www.mathjax.org/) to be included into the project if HTML slides are generated.
+LaTeX slides will handle formula automatically.)

 \[
 \sum_{i=0}^N{P(X = i)} = 1